sdb-cloud-ops/monitoring/README.md

-# Monitoring your Kubernetes stack on GKE
+# Monitoring SingleStore on Kubernetes

 ## Install Prometheus
 > Note we are using the [kube-prometheus](https://github.com/prometheus-operator/kube-prometheus) stack.
 Please refer to this doc for reference.